jspecify/jspecify/docs/spec.md

 implementations are likely to produce naturally.
 Maybe someday we will find a way to specify this fully correctly.)

-> Subtyping does end up being transitive when the check is required to hold in
+> Subtyping does end up being transitive when the relation is required to hold
-> [all worlds].
-And it does end up being reflexive when the check is required to
+> in [all worlds].
+And it does end up being reflexive when the relation is
-> hold only in [some world].
-We don't state those properties as rules for 2
+> required to hold only in [some world].
+We don't state those properties as
-> reasons: First, they arise naturally from the definitions.
-Second, we don't
+> rules for 2 reasons: First, they arise naturally from the definitions.
+Second,
-> want to suggest that subtyping is reflexive and transitive under both versions
+> we don't want to suggest that subtyping is reflexive and transitive under both
-> of the rule.
+> versions of the rule.
 >
 > Yes, it's pretty terrible for something called "subtyping" not to be reflexive
 > or transitive.
 A more accurate name for this concept would be "consistent," a
 > term used in gradual typing.
 However, we use "subtyping" anyway.
 In our
 > defense, we need to name multiple concepts, including not just subtyping but
-> also [same-type] checks and [containment].
-If we were to coin a new term for
+> also the [same-type] relation and [containment].
+If we were to coin a new term
-> each, tool authors would need to mentally map between those terms and the
+> for each, tool authors would need to mentally map between those terms and the
 > analogous Java terms.

 ## Null-inclusive under every parameterization